 Where an individual decision is taken as to whether a critical exposure - in the form of a stage 3 impairment (IFRS) or a specific allowance (HGB) - is to be restructured or liquidated, scenario analyses outlining the potential development of the borrower, of collateral and/or the relevant market, are taken into account.
-These analyses are presented to the Credit Committee, which approves them or issues a recommendation for approval to holders of higher lending authority.
+Decisions to this effect are made within the scope of the Bank's valid assignment of authority.